Low-energy interactions between doubly charmed baryons and Goldstone bosons from lattice QCD: Scattering analysis

 Interestingly, the $\Omega_{cc}\bar{K}^{(-2,\frac{1}{2})}$ and $\Xi_{cc}K^{(1,1)}$ channels, previously regarded as repulsive due to upward energy shifts in~\cref{sec.4pt.cf.el}, exhibit bound-state poles in LO ERE fits.
 The appearance of these unexpected poles is attributed to the LO-truncated ERE and sparse data.
 On the one hand, the pole positions shift significantly or disappear entirely in the NLO fits, as can be seen from the divergent yellow uncertainty bands in figure~\ref{fig:ERE.shifted}, demonstrating the instability of the LO results.
 On the other hand, the poles are located in the range $p^2<-0.20\ \mathrm{GeV}^2$, which is far beyond the region sampled by our finite-volume energy levels.
 The resultant existence of those poles is unreliable due to the lack of data to constrain the scattering amplitude in the $p^2<-0.20\ \mathrm{GeV}^2$ range.
 Therefore, we refrain from interpreting those poles as any possible physical states in reality.
 The $\Xi_{cc}\pi^{(0,\frac{3}{2})}$ channel is repulsive, and no poles are found, as can be seen from \cref{fig:ERE.shifted.d}.

 The interaction in the $\Xi_{cc}K^{(1,0)}$ channel is attractive, manifesting as negative energy shifts in \cref{fig:energy.levels}.
+From the perspective of HDA symmetry, this channel corresponds to the $I=0$ channel of $D\bar{K}$ scattering.
+Previous studies have reported a virtual state in the corresponding $D\bar{K}$ channel~\cite{Guo:2015dha,Cheung:2020mql}.
+Motivated by this, we investigate the pole position in the $\Xi_{cc}K^{(1,0)}$ system to explore the potential existence of a counterpart state.
 A near-threshold pole at $p^2\approx-0.03\ \mathrm{GeV}^2$ is discovered in the upper half-plane for both $M_\pi\sim 210$ and $300$~MeV, as shown in \cref{fig:ERE.shifted.c}.
 This pole suggests the existence of a possible virtual state and indicates that the strength of the attraction is too weak to form a bound state.
 However, the stability of this pole against ERE truncation remains unevaluated due to insufficient data for performing NLO fits.